Travel Money Guide: Japan

 Compare your travel money options, read our guide on Japanese yen and figure out how much you'll need to budget for those ramen lunches and karaoke nights.

 Our top tip?
 Most ATMs in Japan don't accept international cards so you'll need to keep an eye out for ATMs inside Japanese Post Bank and Seven Bank.

-Compare travel cards for Japan
+Compare your travel money options for Japan

 How much ¥en do I need to bring?